Skip to content

 Jadrolinija ferries are cheap for foot passengers and pricier with a car - for island-hopping, most travellers cross on foot.
 Photo: Quintin Soloviev / Wikimedia Commons, CC BY 4.0

 Renting a car makes sense for Istria, the inland national parks and a coastal road trip, but adds up: the headline daily rate is only part of it, with insurance, fuel, tolls, paid town parking and any one-way fee on top.
-If you only need wheels for a day or two, hiring locally where you need them often beats keeping a car idle (and paying to park it) in a walkable city.
+If you only need wheels for a day or two, you’re better off hiring locally than keeping a car idle (and paying to park it) in a walkable city.
 Compare current rates in our car-hire section before committing.

 Tickets and tours: the big-ticket sights